ACEsuit/mace/README.md

 ### Training

-To train a MACE model, you can use the `run_train.py` script :
+To train a MACE model, you can use the `run_train.py` script:

 ```sh
 python ./mace/scripts/run_train.py \